orrholly/mHealth-Team-Manual/Docs and Data - Archive and Share.md

 Why does it go here:

-    - Version control (for an explanation look [here](http://git-scm.com/video/what-is-version-control))
+    - Version control.
+For an explanation look [here](http://git-scm.com/video/what-is-version-control)
     - Easy to access for the team
     - You can put that you have used Github on your resume